eigenlucy/eigenlucy.github.io/_pages/eigenlucy_hub.md

 * wasted youth, appeals to the Outside, experimental protocols for Life

 ## [war communism](/eigenlucy/warcommunism)
-* the communism of destitution, experimental family, social murder
+* the communism of destitution, experimental family